evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_35_e-tron/_index.md

 The [WLTP range](../../../../guides/understandingrange/wltp) varies from 357 to 323 km (222-201 mi), depending on car options.
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
 The consumption is between 14.4kWh/100km for the basic version and 15.9kWh/100km for the top trim version for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 125kW.
-A full charge from 0 - 100% would take 44 minutes, while a more common scenario of 10-80% would take 24 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 6% to 57%, resulting in an actual charge speed, including time loss, of 81kW.
-Each charge session would take 19 minutes and 21 seconds.
+A full charge from 0 - 100% would take 56 minutes, while a more common scenario of 10-80% would take 31 minutes.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 7% to 72%, resulting in an actual charge speed, including time loss, of 60kW.
+Each charge session would take 33 minutes and 21 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 21kWh/100km, 1000km will take 10 hours and 18 minutes.
-This trip will require seven charge session(s) charging from 6% to 50%.
-The total time lost for charging up the battery will be 118 minutes.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 21kWh/100km, 1000km will take 10 hours and 59 minutes.
+This trip will require five charge session(s) charging from 7% to 69%.
+The total time lost for charging up the battery will be 159 minutes.

 ### Onboard charger